DavidEaton/Menominee/ImplementationChecklist.md

 <h3 style="color:#00bfff">Create a database migration</h3>

-...if any domain class refactorings require a migration.
+Adding a migration

-#### TODO: Unify database migrations with TenantManager sql scripts
+If any domain class refactorings require a migration.

 Update API Startup.cs ConfigureServices to use the migrations database connection: